quantori/edema-quantification/README.md

 3. Download the datasets using DVC

+Note: To download all datasets, models and research artifacts, we recommend using the [DVC framework](https://dvc.org/).
+However, the labeled dataset is also available on the Zenodo platform: https://zenodo.org/record/8383777.

 |                                                                     Dataset                                                                      |                                                                                                                                         Description                                                                                                                                         | Size, Gb |                   Command                   |
 |:------------------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------:|:-------------------------------------------:|
 |              [SLY](https://github.com/quantori/edema-quantification/blob/3ddc1120a8dd58ce970380ef189f9238a0872013/dvc/data/sly.dvc)              | This dataset consists of 1,000 chest X-rays obtained from 741 patients, annotated by an experienced clinician using the [Supervisely](https://supervisely.com/) platform.
 The annotations are stored in JSON format, and the images consist of stacked frontal and horizontal chest X-rays. |   8.2    |       ```dvc pull dvc/data/sly.dvc```       |